cbrunet/typo3-cb_newscal/Documentation/User/Index.rst

   If you put a number prefixed with + or - (e.g. +1 or -2), it will offset the current month with that value.
 Date field to use
   This determines which date field is used for displaying news into the calendar.
+Months to display before
+Months to display after
+  Number of additional months to display before and after the displayed month.
+  For example, if you want to display the current month and the next month, put 1 into *Months to display after*.

 The plugin displays the calendar of the current month.
 If month and year are given in the page url,